 Belize: Country and Foreign Investment

-Belize, previously known as British Honduras, lies on the East coast of Central America in the heart of the Caribbean Basin, bordering on Mexico to the North, Guatemala to the West and South, and flanked by the Caribbean Sea to the East.
-The size of Belize is 23,000 sq km.
+Belize is a country of 23,000 sq km on the east coast of Central America in the heart of the Caribbean Basin.
+It has borders with Mexico to the north, Guatemala to the west and south, and is flanked by the Caribbean Sea to the east.
 The northern half of the mainland of Belize is a plain with thin soil that supports scrub vegetation and dense hardwood tropical forest.
 The coastal area is neither land nor sea, but a sodden, swampy transition between the two.
 The central part of the country consists of sandy soil that supports large savannas, with a mountainous region southwest of Belize City.
-The southern part of Belize, with an annual rainfall of some 170 inches, has a true tropical rain forest that is rich with ferns, palms, lianas, and tropical hardwoods.
+The southern part of Belize, with an annual rainfall of some 4060mm (160 inches), has a true tropical rain forest that is rich with ferns, palms, lianas, and tropical hardwoods.

-The island cayes, which are distinguishable by their palm trees, provide superior opportunity for SCUBA diving, snorkeling, fishing, boating, sailing, sailboarding, and sea kayaking, as well as habitat for both nesting birds and turtles.
+The island cayes, which are distinguished by their palm trees, provide superior opportunity for scuba diving, snorkelling, fishing, boating, sailing, sailboarding, and sea kayaking, as well as habitat for both nesting birds and turtles.
 The time zone is GMT - 6, which is the same as United States Central Standard Time.
-Daylight Saving Time is not observed in Belize.
+As it is tropical, Daylight Saving Time is not observed in Belize.